Experiencing Beijing launched at the 2019 Helsinki Design Week

 HELSINKI, Sept.
-18, 2019 /PRNewswire/ -- From September 5-15, 2019, the "Experiencing Beijing - Chinese Culture World Tour", organized by Slow Food International Association, was launched at the 2019 Helsinki Design Week.
+19, 2019 /PRNewswire/ -- From September 5-15, 2019, the "Experiencing Beijing - Chinese Culture World Tour" was launched at the 2019 Helsinki Design Week.
 During the event, Beijing hosted an exhibition entitled "Beijing: A Cultural Capital of Harmony and Habitation" and a seminar focused on cultural and creative exchange between the two countries.

 On September 9, a delegation guided by Mr. Mei Song, associate counsellor of the Public Department of Beijing Municipal Committee of the Communist Party of China, visited Maria-Lena Rinkineva, Director of the Helsinki City Economic Development Bureau.
 Mr. Mei remarked that Helsinki and Beijing share wide-ranging common interests and have great promise for cooperation.
 Mei suggested a three-year strategic cooperation plan for the two cities between 2019 and 2021.
 "Finnish design can be integrated with the requirements of the upgrading of China's industry in many different fields when Helsinki acts as Guest City in the 2020 Beijing Design Week," Mr. Mei said.